 - Lost wages.
 If you are unable to work while you receive treatment and recover from your road rash injury, you should be reimbursed for lost wages or paid time off.

 - Lost earning capacity.
 Workers who suffer permanent damage and disability in an accident may not be able to continue earning the same wages they earned before their accident.
 In this situation, the liable party should be made to make up the difference in earning capacity.

 - Pain and suffering.
-Road rash can cause extreme pain and even post-traumatic stress disorder.
-You should be compensated for your pain and suffering.
+Road rash can cause extreme pain and post-traumatic stress disorder (PTSD).
+You should receive compensation for your pain and suffering.